Continuation-of-Ashford/ashford-docs/playing_the_game/downtime_actions.md

 If you are within 600 xp of the next level, you can spend the downtime training to reach the next level at minimum experience.

 **At 20th level:**
-If you have abilities that can be swapped upon leveling up or gaining an ASI (i.e. fighting styles, eldritch invocations, sorcerer spells) you can change them using this downtime.
+If you have abilities that can be swapped upon leveling up or gaining an ASI (i.e. fighting styles, eldritch invocations, sorcerer spells) you can swap them using this downtime.
+For each use of this downtime, you can only swap as many as leveling up once, would allow you to swap.

 ### Taming
 ###### Requires the Stables, War Stables, or Wondrous Stables building or a Temple/Grove/Arena Stronghold